NoNewPrivileges setting

 Values

-This setting expects a boolean (yes or no).
+Systemd unit setting NoNewPrivileges expects a boolean (yes/no or true/false).

-- no: processes may obtain new privileges - default
+no | processes may obtain new privileges - default | |

-- yes: processes are restricted and can't gain new privileges
+yes | processes are restricted and can't gain new privileges |

-systemctl show --property=NoNewPrivileges dmesg.serviceRelated hardening profiles
+systemctl show --property=NoNewPrivileges ssh.serviceRelated hardening profiles

 The systemd unit setting NoNewPrivileges is used in the following hardening profiles.